ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 ## Sending DNS Queries

 Clients first need to determine which DNS resource records they will include in queries for a named host.

+This decision is based on if client has "connectivity" using IPv4 and IPv6.
+In this case, "connectivity" for an address family is defined as having at least one local address of the family from which to send packets, and at least one non-link local route for the address family.

 When a client has both IPv4 and IPv6 connectivity, it needs to send out queries for both AAAA and A records.
 On a network with only IPv4 connectivity, it will send a query for A records.
 On a network with only IPv6 connectivity, the client will either send out queries for both AAAA and A records, or only a query for AAAA records, depending on the network configuration.
+See {{v6only}}
-See {{v6only}} for more discussion of handling IPv6-mostly and IPv6-only networks.
+for more discussion of handling IPv6-mostly and IPv6-only networks.

 In addition to requesting AAAA and A records, depending on which application is establishing the connection, clients can request